Arturo Umberto Illia: Agriculture

 Agriculture returned to growth after two decades of stagnation.
 Cereals production and cattle stock increased by 60% and 25% respectively between 1963 and 1965, the result of substantial investment after 1955 by the private sector in tractors, irrigation systems, and storage facilities, and by the government in public research and extension services.
-With favorable prices on world markets in the mid-1960s, Argentina's exports reached new records, rising from an average of USD $950 million between 1954 and 1961 to USD $1.6 billion by 1966.
+With favorable prices on world markets in the mid-1960s, Argentina's exports reached new records, rising from an average of US$950 million between 1954 and 1961 to US$1.6 billion by 1966.

 Fiscal policy

 Illia maintained the expansionary fiscal policy that dated back to the Perón administration.
 The budget deficit increased by 60% in 1964 to 5.8% of GDP due to his freezing of public utility rates, which reduced government revenue in real terms.
 Limited progress was made to balance the budget in 1965 with a fiscal deficit of 3.8% of GDP; a steep increase in tax revenue due to the economic recovery and elimination of many tax deductions was more than offset by increased social security benefits and a 50% wage increase for public sector employees.

 Losses at state-owned companies remained a burden on public finances despite Illia's creation of the Syndicate of State Businesses to encourage efficiency in state-owned companies.
 The annual subsidy to cover losses at the national railway company accounted for almost 20% of central government expenditures in 1965.
-Government procurement costs increased due to legislation passed by Illia's administration that gave preferential status to domestic vendors in public contracts; by the late 1980s, Argentina's Ministry of Public Works found that this system resulted in an additional USD $2 billion in spending per year.
+Government procurement costs increased due to legislation passed by Illia's administration that gave preferential status to domestic vendors in public contracts; by the late 1980s, Argentina's Ministry of Public Works found that this system resulted in an additional US$2 billion in spending per year.

 Deteriorating provincial finances similarly consumed a growing proportion of central government resources.
 Transfers to provincial governments represented 22% of central government revenue in 1964 vs. less than 15% in the mid-1950s.

 With the government avoiding additional foreign debt, the fiscal deficit was financed primarily by printing money.
 The money supply grew by 61% during Illia's first 18 months in office alone, contributing to an inflation rate that averaged 25% per year during his presidency.